Paweł Brożek: Trabzonspor

-In January 2011, Paweł together with his twin brother Piotr, joined Turkish Süper Lig side Trabzonspor on a 2 1/2-year deal for an undisclosed fee from Wisła Kraków.
+In January 2011, Brożek joined Turkish Süper Lig side Trabzonspor on a 2 1/2-year deal for an undisclosed fee from Wisła Kraków, along with his brother.
 Brożek made his debut for Trabzonspor in a Turkish Cup match against Beşiktaş on 26 January 2011, assisting Alanzinho's goal with a back-heel pass.
 In the 2010–11 Süper Lig season, he contributed with two goals and two assists for the eventual runners-up.
 In the following campaign, Brożek could not establish himself in the Trabzonspor starting line-up, blocked by Turkish international Burak Yılmaz, who played as the sole striker in the system preferred by coach Şenol Güneş.

 Loan to Celtic

 On 29 January 2012, Brożek agreed terms to join Scottish Premier League outfit Celtic on loan from Trabzonspor until the end of the season, subject to a medical.
 The following day, he signed a contract with Celtic after passing the medical exams.
 He was given the number 17 shirt.
 On 8 February 2012, he made his debut in the 4-0 win over Heart of Midlothian in a Scottish Premier League match, coming on as a second-half substitute for Scott Brown.
 He made three appearances in total for the eventual league champions, failing to score in any of them.
 At the end of his loan spell at Celtic, Brożek criticised Neil Lennon, stating that the Celtic manager "...promised me something and then another thing happened afterwards.
 I did not get many opportunities from him and I was left dry of games."